You may be able to get adaptations to your rented home if you're disabled.

 Disabled facilities grants usually cover adaptations costing between £1,000 and £30,000.
 You will have to contribute to the cost of the adaptations if your income is over a certain amount.

-You can also get help from your council with equipment and adaptations costing less than £1,000.
-These are provided free of charge if it is decided you need them.
+You may also get help from your council for equipment and adaptations costing less than £1,000.
+These are provided free of charge.

 Another option may be home improvement agencies.
 If you’re older, disabled or on a low income, they could provide a handyperson service to carry out work for you.